erland/erlandplugins/CustomScan/trunk/README.txt

                  - Subjects/genres for the album
-                 - ASIN (unique amazon id for the album) The Amazon module can also optionally set the ratings in slimserver/TrackStat, this functionallity is disabled by default but you can enable it by setting the "writeamazonrating" property to 1 in the Custom Scan settings page in the web interface.
+                 - ASIN (unique amazon id for the album) The Amazon module can also optionally set the ratings in slimserver/TrackStat, this functionallity is disabled by default but you can enable it in the Custom Scan web interface.
-                 The Amazon module requires you to register for a access key to use Amazon web services, you can do this by go to amazon.com and select the "Amazon Web Services" link currently available in the bottom left menu under "Amazon Services".
-You then enter the
-                 Access Key Id in the "amazonaccesskey" property in the Custom Scan settings page.
-For example "amazonaccesskey=0AAAAAAABBBBBBCCCC2".
-                 Genres/subjects imported are only imported  if they are shorter than the "amazonmaxsubjectlength" property which can be configured in the
+		 Genres/subjects imported are only imported  if they are shorter than the setting which can be configured in the Custom Scan web interface.
-                 Custom Scan settings page.

 RatingTag = A scanning module that reads rating tags from the music files and stores them in the SlimServer database.
 This is for example used by
             MediaMonkey and optionally also by Windows Media Player if you have choosed to store the rating information in the music files.
-            The name of the rating tag read can be configured as a "ratingtag" property in the Custom Scan settings page in the web interface.
+            The name of the rating tag read can be configured in the Custom Scan web interface.
-            You can also configure the maximum rating number as a "ratingtagmax" property in the Custom Scan settings page.
-The POPM tag available in the MP3 standard will always be read if available, but if the file also have a rating tag as specified in the "ratingtag" settings this will be used instead.
-            By default read ratings will be stored in the slimserver database standard tables, but this can be turned of by setting "writeratingtag=0" in the Custom Scan settings page and then the ratings will just be stored in the customscan_track_attributes table.
+            By default read ratings will be stored in the slimserver database standard tables, but this can be turned off in the Custom Scan web interface and then the ratings will just be stored in the customscan_track_attributes table.

 NOTE!!!
 The Amazon and LastFM modules are quite slow, the reason for this is that Amazon and LastFM restricts the number of calls per second towards